sagemath/trac_to_gh/Issue 946.md

 # Issue 946: hang when doctesting calculus.py on some systems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/946

 Original creator: was